Distinguish the environmental effects and modified theory of gravity with multiple massive black-hole binaries: Waveform Model

 According to the analysis in \cite{gdxw,pdppe}, for general binaries, the factor $\mathcal{S}$ is

 and $s_{1,2}$ are the sensitivities for the components.
 However, for \acp{BH}, we will have $s_1=s_2=\frac{1}{2}$, and thus we will have $\mathcal{S}=-\frac{13}{2}$ \cite{sbdrvg}.

-We can find that the leading order correction of varying-G theory is -4 PN, the same order for which the \ac{DF} with $\gamma=\frac{3}{2}$.
+We can find that the leading order correction of varying-G theory is -4 PN, the same order as the \ac{DF} with $\gamma=\frac{3}{2}$.
 Thus these two effects will have degeneracy, and if we find the -4 PN deviation in the future observations, it will be difficult to identify the origion of this deviation.